 Parents can provide a distraction from headbanging.
 A vibrating pillow, weighted blanket, gentle touch, or a well-secured bouncing chair, yoga ball chair, or rocking chair are some examples.
 Providing your child with attention, including positive reinforcement, appropriate activities, and options on how to spend their time, may help redirect a child who is headbanging.

 Additionally, some children headbang as a part of a routine they have developed to prepare for sleep.
-Autistic children often find the repetitive movements tire and soothe them.
+Autistic individuals often find the repetitive movements tire and soothe them.
 Using bedtime social stories or establishing a routine with your child that includes some form of exercise or kinesthetic movements may help prepare them for sleep.
 Stretching, yoga poses, leg flutters, or balancing on alternating legs are popular options.

 Physiological Reasons for Headbanging in Autistic Children